All I Do Is Win

-"All I Do Is Win" is a song by American DJ and record producer DJ Khaled featuring American rappers T-Pain, Ludacris, Snoop Dogg, and Rick Ross.
+"All I Do Is Win" is a song by American DJ and record producer DJ Khaled featuring American musicians T-Pain, Ludacris, Snoop Dogg, and Rick Ross.
 It was released on February 8, 2010 as the third single from the former's fourth studio album Victory, along with "Put Your Hands Up".
 The song peaked at number 24 on the US Billboard Hot 100 chart.
 The single was certified triple platinum by the Recording Industry Association of America (RIAA).

 Music video

 The music video debuted on BET's 106 & Park on March 3, 2010, along with the video for "Put Your Hands Up".
 It pictures DJ Khaled with his BET Awards and is filmed mostly against a green screen, also featuring a scene of his appearance at the 2008 BET Hip Hop Awards show accepting an award for the remix of his song "I'm So Hood".

 A video for the official remix was shot in Florida.
 The video was directed by Dayo and Gil Green.
 Photos of the shoot were also leaked online.
 The video features cameos from Nicki Minaj, Fabolous, Fat Joe, Jadakiss, Diddy, Ace Hood, Cam'ron, and Busta Rhymes.
 A behind-the-scenes video was released on June 2, 2010.
 The remix's music video was released on June 29, 2010.